 More often than not, you’ll see 10 different builds all for around the same price and most of them running different hardware.
 How are you supposed to know which one’s the best and which one you should avoid?

-Utilizing these few tips will ensure that you’re making the right decision.
+Utilizing the following 3 tips will ensure that you’re always making the right decision.

 1.)
 Know what you want

 Knowing what you want in terms of performance is going to make your search A LOT easier.
 Do you want to game in 1080p?
 1440p?
 4K?
 Beyond resolution, what kind of frames per second (fps) were you hoping for?
 Do you just want to game in 1080p at 60fps?
 Or, do you want to push it to 1080p 144fps?
 Maybe 4K at 60fps?

 I know it can be confusing, maybe even frustrating, but figuring this out is important.
 Why?
 Well, if you’re only going to be gaming in 1080p at 60fps, you won’t need the most expensive and powerful desktop on the market.
 Just the same, if you want to game in 4K then a mid-range desktop simply isn’t going to cut it.

 Knowing what kind of performance you want will also tell you what kind of price to expect.
 But, sometimes your budget will dictate the level of performance you can get.

 Either way, this is roughly what to expect out of a “good” prebuilt desktop: